Skip to content

 An Escher-inspired puzzle game about impossible architecture.
 You’ll guide a mother and child through optical illusions, rotating structures, and pathways that shouldn’t exist.
 It’s short (about 3-4 hours), but every minute is polished to perfection.

-Monument Valley 2 is as much art as it is game.
-The kind of thing you show to people who say mobile games can’t be beautiful.
+Monument Valley 2 is as much art as it’s game.
+Show it to anyone who says mobile games can’t be beautiful.

 #10.
 Baba Is You